Community Chest

 Help For You

 Grants of up to £200 are available for young people aged under 18 to support them in pursuing a particular ambition.
-Applications must be submitted by a constituted body, such as a sports club, youth club, scouts/guides, community group, local charity, or a school.
+Applications must be submitted by an accountable body, such as a sports club, scouts/guides, constituted community group, local charity, or a school.
 No more than two grants per year per organisation will be allowed.
 Applications must be made on the form provided below.
 Submitting Help For You applications will not affect applications to the main Community Chest Scheme.

 The grant panel will be looking for demonstrations of leadership, sporting excellence or other endeavour, which will inspire other young people or project a positive role model for others to follow.